-20 Sec.
+Sec.
 42-2.
 Petition forms.

-- Each petition for a proposal initiated by a citizen shall comply with the following as to form and with general laws of the state, unless otherwise provided: - (a) A petition may be circulated in separate part-petitions, but shall be uniform in character. - (b) Each part-petition shall be circulated and submitted as a single instrument. - 26 (c) The petition and parts thereof shall be printed in a single, uniform color. - (d) A petition may only contain one proposal, which shall not address multiple or unrelated subject matters or questions of law. - (e) The title of the proposal shall clearly and without argument describe the proposed ordinance, referendum, recall, or charter amendment, and such title shall be placed, in at least fourteen-point font, on the top of each page of a part-petition, which pages shall be numbered sequentially. - (f) A petition shall contain a full and correct copy of any proposed ordinance, referendum, or charter amendment, with no summary, argument or other ancillary information regarding the proposal placed thereon, unless otherwise required by this charter or ordinance of council. - (g) On each page of a part-petition where voter's signatures may be placed, the following shall be printed, in at least twelve-point font, below the title of such proposal: "NOTICE: Whoever knowingly signs this petition more than once; signs a name other than one's own on this petition, except as provided by general laws of the state; or signs this petition when not a qualified elector of the City of Columbus, is liable to prosecution."
+- Each petition for a proposal initiated by a citizen shall comply with the following as to form and with general laws of the state, unless otherwise provided by this charter or ordinance of council: - 34 (a) A petition may be circulated in separate part-petitions, but shall be uniform in character. - 35 (b) Each part-petition shall be circulated and submitted as a single instrument. - 36 (c) The petition and parts thereof shall be printed in a single, uniform color. - 37 (d) A petition may only contain one proposal, which shall not address multiple or unrelated subject matters or questions of law.

+- 1 (e) The title of the proposal shall clearly and without argument describe the proposed ordinance, 2 referendum, recall, or charter amendment, and such title shall be placed, in at least fourteen-point 3 font, on the top of each page of a part-petition, which pages shall be numbered sequentially. - (f) A petition shall contain a full and correct copy of any proposed ordinance, referendum, or charter amendment, with no summary, argument or other ancillary information regarding the proposal placed thereon, unless otherwise required by this charter or ordinance of council. - (g) On each page of a part-petition where voters' signatures may be placed, the following shall be printed, in at least twelve-point font, below the title of such proposal: "NOTICE: Whoever knowingly signs this petition more than once; signs a name other than one's own on this petition, except as provided by general laws of the state; or signs this petition when not a qualified elector of the City of Columbus, is liable to prosecution."

-1 (h) The following sentence shall appear in the circulator's statement provided for by general law: "I 2 am provided or promised moneys or things of value to circulate this petition by 3 (Name and address of employer)."
-4 5 Sec.
+16 Sec.
 42-3.
 Petition committee.

-6 7 The petition shall bear the names of five qualified electors of the city of Columbus, who shall represent 8 the petitioners in all matters relating to such petitions and shall be known as the petition committee.
-9 10 Sec.
+18 The petition shall bear the names of five qualified electors of the city of Columbus, who shall represent 19 the petitioners in all matters relating to such petitions and shall be known as the petition committee.

+Sec.
 42-4.
 Filing certified copy of petition with city clerk.

-11 12 Whoever seeks to propose by petition an ordinance, referendum, recall, or charter amendment shall file 13 a certified copy of the petition with the city clerk prior to circulating the same.
-14 15 Sec.
+Whoever seeks to propose by petition an ordinance, referendum, recall, or charter amendment shall file a certified copy of the petition with the city clerk prior to circulating the same.

+26 Sec.
 42-5.
 Duties upon filing of certified copy of petition.

-16 17 The city clerk shall forward the certified copy of a petition forthwith to the city attorney and the 18 members of council.
-The city attorney shall determine if the petition addresses a single subject and 19 meets the requirements as to form herein, and shall report the same to the city clerk and the members 20 of council.
-21 22 Sec.
+The city clerk shall forward the certified copy of a petition forthwith to the city attorney and the members of council.
+The city attorney shall determine if the petition addresses a single subject and meets the requirements as to form herein, and shall report the same to the city clerk and the members of council.

+Sec.
 42-6.
 Statement of intent to compensate.

-23 24 Any person or entity providing or promising moneys or things of value for the circulation, supervision, 25 management, or other organization of a petition shall file a statement to that effect with the city clerk 26 prior to providing any such moneys or things of value.
-The statement shall be on a form prescribed by 27 the city clerk and duly notarized.
-Upon the filing of the petition, such person or entity shall file with the 28 city clerk, on a form prescribed by the city clerk and duly notarized, an itemized statement of moneys or 29 things of value promised or provided for the circulation, supervision, management, or other 30 organization of such petition.
-31 32 Sec.
+Any person or entity providing or promising moneys or things of value for the circulation, supervision, management, or other organization of a petition shall file a statement to that effect with the city clerk prior to providing any such moneys or things of value.
+The statement shall be on a form prescribed by the city clerk and duly notarized.
+Upon the filing of the petition, such person or entity shall file with the city clerk, on a form prescribed by the city clerk and duly notarized, an itemized statement of moneys or things of value promised or provided for the circulation, supervision, management, or other organization of such petition.

+Sec.
 42-7.
-Withdrawal, effect of withdrawal or insufficiency.
-33 34 No petition, or part thereof, presented to or filed with any office of the city of Columbus may be 35 withdrawn from such public office.
-A petition shall be withdrawn from consideration by the city if the 36 petition committee submits to the city clerk a written notice of withdrawal, signed by a majority of the 37 committee and duly notarized, prior to final action on the petition; and a petition shall be withdrawn 38 from consideration by the electors if notice is submitted in like manner prior to the fortieth day before 39 the date of the election thereon.
-40

-Sec.
-42-8.
 All petitions to be filed with city clerk.